awesome-pro/neon-website/content/docs/guides/partner-intro.md

 updatedOn: '2024-06-14T07:55:54.403Z'
 ---

-Find relevant documentation explaining how partners can integrate with Neon, how to set usage quotas, and links to where you can apply to become a Neon partner.
+Find relevant documentation explaining how partners can integrate with Neon, how to set usage quotas, and links to where you can apply to become a Unique partner.

 ## Partnering with Neon